 Before you start rolling your eyes, think of it this way: it's colorful, healthy, super easy and quick to make (especially as you can make the rice up ahead of time to use over a couple days).
 And there's a tasty dressing that you can spice up a bit, if you like.
 Sound better?
 Good.
-And for those of you who already like the idea of a Buddha bowl then here’s your next idea.

 One of the best things about this crab rice Buddha bowl is that it's so easy to make, but it's also got a lovely mix of textures and flavors.
 And, of course, it's really colorful and healthy.

 What is a Buddha bowl?

 They're made up of some kind of grain (rice or quinoa are common), some greens, a protein, a tasty dressing and then whatever else you fancy.
 A bit of crunch or some sweetness are all fair game.
 This means they're open to lots of possibilities, and that's part of what I like about the idea.

 I know I haven't quite gone traditional with my bowl, but otherwise this has all the best parts of the Buddha bowl idea.
 You simply cook the rice, which as I say can be done ahead in larger batches, prepare the vegetables, mix the dressing and put it all together.

 Color, crunch, flavor and fun.
 This crab rice Buddha bowl is a delicious, easy and healthy mix that's perfect for lunch.
 I had been thinking about ideas along this line before, but this definitely has me inspired to make more.
 Lunch is definitely going to be more interesting in the near future.
 What mix shall I go for next?

-- ½cup/90g wild rice blend (or brown rice/wild rice as you prefer)
+- ½ cup wild rice blend 90g, or brown rice/wild rice as you prefer

 - 2 handfuls spinach

-- 2tbsp orange juice
+- 2 tablespoon orange juice

-- 2tbsp soy sauce
+- 2 tablespoon soy sauce

-- ½tsp sriracha or to taste
+- ½ teaspoon sriracha or to taste

-- 2tsp honey
+- 2 teaspoon honey